XertroV/MarketcoinWhitepaper/RFC-Draft.md

 * Does not require alteration to Altcoins.
 Transactions made are standard.
 * Fair market.
 No spread.
 Tiny fee (like Bitcoin).
 * No native Proof of work function; market security based on parent chain security.
+* Allows trustless trading between forked chains (in the case of a network split).
 * MORE

 ### Comparison to other alt chains

 There are no comparible alt chains in existance to the authors' knowledge.

 Marketcoin differs on many fronts.
-There is a novel blockchain implementation and an expansion to transactions, in order to facilitate the particular requirements of the network.
+There is a novel blockchain implementation and an expansion to transactions in order to facilitate the particular requirements of the network.

 ### Merged mining